jgastaiza/Jose_Astaiza_FinalAssignment/README.md

 Warnings:
 [1] Standard Errors assume that the covariance matrix of the errors is correctly specified.
 </pre>

-- The linear relation between demand deposits and risks according to the sample without the outlier is (observe that the R-squared notably increases):
+- The linear relation between demand deposits and risks according to the sample without the outlier is (observe that the R-squared and the slope notably increase):

 <pre>
                             OLS Regression Results
 ==============================================================================